DC Comics Style Guide: The Holy Grail You Didn’t Know About

 The majority of the artwork was done by José Luis Garcia-Lopez, one of DC’s cornerstone artists in the 1980s.
 Chosen because he did what many at the time considered the best Superman, he created a unified look for all merchandisers.
 It was not given to artists to reference characters, so it remains unique among collectibles, since it was not intended to remain complete, constantly updated, and never sold to the general public.

-Browsing through the guide, many fans will see images from their childhood, whether it be from t-shirts, lunch boxes, toys, drinking glasses, or any number of items that were officially licensed by DC in the 1980s.
+Browsing through the guide, many fans will see images from their childhood,.
+It may be from t-shirts, lunch boxes, toys, drinking glasses, or any number of items that were officially licensed by DC in the 1980s.
 Featuring the art of José Luis Garcia-Lopez, it’s artistic quality is excellent, and amazingly most still remain as the standard, despite some of them being dated to the time period.
 Below, find some pages out of it the style guide, just click to embiggen.

 Recommended Reading if you need more by or about José Luis Garcia-Lopez: